windup/intellij-mta/README.md

 Migration Toolkit for Runtimes (MTR) (the product of the downstream project [Windup](https://github.com/windup/windup)) is a command-line Application Migration and Modernization Assessment tool.

-> The documentation for MTR can be found [here](https://developers.redhat.com/products/mta/overview).

 ## What is Windup?
 Windup is an extensible and customizable rule-based tool that simplifies the migration and modernization of Java applications.